 HOW DO YOU MAKE MONGOLIAN CHICKEN on the stovetop?

 If you want to try this recipe on the stovetop, it is equally easy to prepare.
+You can check the stovetop recipe by clicking this link.
+The general steps are as follows:

 Cut or Cube the chicken: Start by cutting the poultry breast into thin pieces.
 Prior to cutting, I recommend partially freezing the breasts for about 15 minutes.
 This will make it easier to slice.